Good Morning (1959 film): Style

-Despite Ozu's reputation in the West as an austere and refined director, Good Morning does not shy away from depicting many of the neighborhood boys' flatulence jokes.
+Despite Ozu's reputation in the West as an austere and refined director, Good Morning does not shy away from depicting flatulence and incontinence jokes.

 Reception

-Good Morning has an 88% approval rating on Rotten Tomatoes.
+Good Morning has an 94% approval rating on Rotten Tomatoes.
 Richard Brody of The New Yorker wrote about the film "Yasujiro Ozu’s poised images convey a bitterly ironic, scathingly radical rejection of Japanese codes of self-restraint and silence."
 Jonathan Rosenbaum of Chicago Reader praised the film describing it as "Perhaps the most delightful of Yasujiro Ozu's late comedies".
 Leonard Maltin gave it three of four stars: "Brightly hued remake of Ozu's own equally sharp I Was Born, But... updates the material but retains his wry take on the Westernization of Japanese society."
 In 2009 the film was ranked at No. 36 on the list of the Greatest Japanese Films of All Time by Japanese film magazine Kinema Junpo.

 Home media

 In 2011, the BFI released a Region 2 Dual Format Edition (Blu-ray + DVD).
 Included with this release is a standard definition presentation of I Was Born, But....

 In 2017, Criterion re-released Good Morning in a Region 1 Blu-ray.
 The film received a 4k digital restoration for this release and is packaged alongside I Was Born, But... and a fragment of A Straightforward Boy.